indieSoftware/INLib/README.md

 ## Examples

 To run the example project; clone the repo, and run `pod install` from the Example directory first.
+Then you can open the workspace file INLibExample.xcworkspace and run the tests or the iOS app.

 ## Requirements